 - new definitions of mandated reporters.

-Starting July 25, 2015, $20 in fees for a child abuse clearance and state police criminal background check required by the Child Protective Services Law will be waived for volunteers who work with children.
-The state Department of Human Services and the Pennsylvania State Police reduced the cost of both the child abuse and criminal history record checks from $10 to $8 for all other applicants.
+Starting July 25, 2015, fees for a child abuse clearance and state police criminal background check required by the Child Protective Services Law will be waived for volunteers who work with children.
+Effective July 1, 2018, the cost of child abuse history clearances increased the cost of both the child abuse and criminal history record checks from $8 to $13 for all other applicants.
 Read more.
 These changes are reflected below.

 July 1, 2015 Update: